-- o.
-To better display the results of the CMP, RIDSP staff will create a comprehensive summary of this data heavy analysis by utilizing ESRI's ArcGIS StoryMaps.
-Using StoryMaps will provide the public with a web resource to easily view many of the congestion ranking data findings identified in the CMP at a snapshot in an attractive and straightforward platform. - p.
-Mineral Spring Avenue Corridor Study: The corridor study consists of a 5.1 mile section of State Route 15, otherwise known as Mineral Spring Avenue, from Route 44 (Smith Street) in North Providence to Main Street in Pawtucket.
+o.
+To better display the results of the CMP, RIDSP staff will create a comprehensive summary of the 2021 data by utilizing ESRI's ArcGIS StoryMaps.
+Using StoryMaps will provide the public with a web resource to easily view many of the congestion ranking data findings identified in the CMP in an attractive and straightforward platform.
+This Special Task will produce Congestion Management Plan/Process GIS StoryMaps.